How to Use a Home Equity Loan for Remodel Projects

 Assess the spaces of your home, make a list of your must-do renovations, and consider the home remodel financing options according to the funds required.

-Upgrade Your Home on Your Terms With EasyKnock
+Upgrade Your Home on Your Terms With a Sale-Leaseback Program

 If you’ve got a number of home remodels on the horizon, you need to find a financing option that protects your long-term financial health.
-However, if taking out a loan is something you’d prefer to avoid, consider converting your home equity into cash with EasyKnock.
+However, if taking out a loan is something you’d prefer to avoid, consider converting your home equity into cash with a sale-leaseback.

-EasyKnock is different from a lender service or a home equity loan because we look beyond your credit history and give you the flexibility you need.
-We do not provide loans, but instead offer an array of sale-leaseback solutions that could be the answer to your home improvement financing needs.
-This means you sell your house to EasyKnock, getting the cash from the sale as well as a lease to stay in the house as a renter.
+A sale-leaseback program could be the answer to your home improvement financing needs.
+This means you sell your house, getting the cash from the sale as well as a lease to stay in the house as a renter.
 By selling your home and converting equity into cash, you can fund your projects and stay in your home for as long as you need.
-Once you’re ready, you can decide to repurchase your house or move out and have EasyKnock sell it on the open market.
+Once you’re ready, you can decide to repurchase your house or move out or sell it on the open market.